davraamides/todotxt-mode/README.md

 ### Task Management
 Commands that help manage the task list include
 - Mark tasks as complete
-- Sort tasks by project, priority, context, due date or metadata tag
+- Sort tasks by project, priority, context, creation date, due date or metadata tag
 - Stable sort so tasks without the sort key are not affected
 - Reformat task tags to a consistent sequence